amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 - `hasu + in + a => hasuvina` - `ha` before `su` is `light`
 - `karu + annu => karuvannu` - `ka` before `ru` is `light`

-The process behind the `-iaṇn` infix is discussed in detail in [A Nose for Nasalisation](A%20Nose%20for%20Nasalisation.md#the-nasal-consonant-ṇ-sometimes-seen-in-directional-words).
+The process behind the `-aṇ` infix is discussed in detail in [A Nose for Nasalisation](A%20Nose%20for%20Nasalisation.md#the-nasal-consonant-ṇ-sometimes-seen-in-directional-words).

 The epenthetic `w` after two light syllables, ensures that the compound always starts with a `DaDa` pattern irresepective of whether the following morpheme starts with a consonant or vowel, thus, eliminating even the possibility of a starting `DaDum` pattern.

 To be sure, let us examine what would happen if such epenthetic `w` does not occur in such examples.
-Since the first morpheme all end with the vowel `u`, dropping that vowel (`lōpasandhi`) is the only hypothetical alternative.
+Since the first morpheme all such examples end with the vowel `u`, dropping that vowel (`lōpasandhi`) is the only hypothetical alternative.

 - `paḍu + alli => paḍalli` - *DaDum*Da
 - `hasu + inda => hasinda` - *DaDum*Da